Table Of Contents

 Intermittent fasting is distinct from other forms of fasting because it allows for food consumption.
 Although there are no definite limits to what you can eat during this type of fasting, there are designated time windows of when you can eat and when to abstain from eating.

 Intermittent fasting is characterized by the number of hours spent eating in a specific window versus the amount of time spent fasting or abstaining from food.
 This time frame is often characterized as:

 Fasting Time: Consumption Time

-The hours of intermittent fasting can vary depending on lifestyle and one’s preferred schedule.
+The hours of intermittent fasting can vary depending on lifestyle and preferred schedule.
 One popular window of intermittent fasting is the 16:8 method in which 16 hours are spent fasting while 8 hours are allotted for eating.
 Within the 16-hour period of fasting, one could sleep for 8 hours and replenish with liquids (water or coffee is recommended) to reduce cravings.